Kirkaldy Testing Museum

 The attributes of these materials, however, were poorly understood, and Kirkaldy reasoned correctly that there needed to be a way to consistently and scientifically test materials for their tensile properties before they were used.

 The results of his experiments were published in 1862 as 'Results of an Experimental Inquiry into the Comparative Tensile Strength and other properties of various kinds of Wrought-Iron and Steel'.

 The Napier company were not convinced of the value of Kirkaldy's work and refused to let him continue his research.
 Frustrated, Kirkaldy left the company in 12861 and spent several years studying ways to accurately test materials.

-In 1865 he designed his own hydraulic testing machine and had it built at his own expense and delivered to a works he rented in Southwark, London.
-In the mid-Victorian period this area of London was a hive of industry and Kirkaldy's testing works was ideally located to serve his industrial clients.
+In 1865 he designed his own hydraulic testing machine and had it built at his own expense and delivered to a rented premises in Southwark, London.
+In the mid-Victorian period, this area of London was a hive of industry and Kirkaldy's testing works was ideally located to serve his industrial clients.

 The testing machine weighed 116 tons and was designed to work horizontally, using a hydraulic cylinder and ram to apply pressure to the material being tested.
 The machine is huge, at 47 feet 7 inches from end to end, and is still in working order.